bootstrap-vue/bootstrap-vue/docs/components/pagination/README.md

 the page number buttons.
 For `limit` values less than or equal to `4`, the ellipsis indicator(s) will never be shown for practial display reasons.

-`b-pagination` provides various `xxx-label` attributes which are used for `aria-label` attributes on the various elements within the component, to help assistive technology users

 ### Small screen support (`xs`)
 On smaller screens (i.e. mobile), some of the pagination buttons will be hidden to